HappyShield/happyshield.github.io/pages/manualCreasingStraightLineMethod_EN.md

 # 12

-Clean and use, clean and place in zip bag for shipping
+Clean and use, clean and place in zip bag for shipping.